Toyunda/toyunda/README.txt

 		9/ You should have a working toyunda project

-		You have to run deploy_win32.bat each time you change something in gstreamer-toyundasub
+		You have to run deploy_win32.bat each time you change something in gstreamer-toyunda

 		If you want to create the installer, open the qtoyunda-installer VS solution